dalibo/emaj/docs/en/architecture.rst

 .. image:: images/created_objects.png
    :align: center

 A **log table** has the same structure as its corresponding application table.
-However, it contains some additional technical columns:
+However, it contains some :ref:`additional technical columns<logTableStructure>`.

-* a unique identifier, as an integer associated to a global sequence,
-* the precise date and time of the update,
-* the type of the executed SQL operation: *INS* for *INSERT*, *UPD* for *UPDATE* and *DEL* for *DELETE*,
-* an attribute taking either *OLD* or *NEW* value, allowing to distinguish old and new values of updated rows,
-* the internal transaction identifier (the PostgreSQL *txid*) that performed the update,
-* the connection role who performed the update,
-* the ip address of the user who performed the update,
-* the ip port of the user who performed the update.

 To let E-Maj work, some **other technical objects** are also created at extension installation time: